thoughtspot/ts-chart-sdk/README.md

 })
 ```

 - NOTE: client State currently support only string data type.
+To use it with json object you can use `JSON.stringify(somelocalstate)`

-#### Why my chart is getting re render in a infinte loop?
+#### Why my chart is getting re render in an infinte loop?
-Probably you are implementing `update client state` logic inside the the `render` function of `getChartContext`.Since it `render` will be calling `update client state` logic and this logic might again cause `render` this will cause a cyclic call of `render`.Hence,it is advised not to implement it inside `render` function.
+Probably you are implementing `update client state` logic inside the the `render` function of `getChartContext`.
+Since it `render` will be calling `update client state` logic and this logic might again cause `render` this will cause a cyclic call of `render`.
+Hence,it is advised not to implement it inside `render` function.

 #### How to add dynamic config for visualPorpEditorDefintion?

-Since in our previous implementation of `visualPropEditorDefintion` we provided this as an static object of type `VisualPropEditorDefinition` but with the resent update this is converted function of type `VisualEditorDefinitonSetter` along with `VisualEditorDefintion`.So currently you can provide static config or diynamic config based on use case.
+Since in our previous implementation of `visualPropEditorDefintion` we provided this as an static object of type `VisualPropEditorDefinition` but with the resent update this is converted function of type `VisualEditorDefinitonSetter` along with `VisualEditorDefintion`.
+So currently you can provide static config or diynamic config based on use case.